 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been around for much longer (launched in June 2006).

-If the count of individual advantages (bullet points above) is taken as a guide, the T6 comes out slightly ahead of the D2Xs (11 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the T6 is the clear winner of the match-up (14 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.